efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 #25 Justin Jefferson (WR) $35M, Minnesota Vikings, team record: 9-8, 8th in NFC
 - _MISSED PLAYOFFS_

+20 teams in the NFL paid at least one player a top-25 salary in 2025.
+Only 9 of those teams made the playoffs.
+It's also interesting to note that the three teams tied in the NFL with the best record at 14-3, the Denver Broncos, New England Patriots, and Seattle Seahawks, did not pay any player on their team a top-25 salary.
+In 2023 Brock Purdy led the San Francisco 49ers to the Super Bowl on a rookie contract worth less than $2M/year.
+The Denver Broncos and New England Patriots have quarterbacks on rookie contracts worth $5M/year and $9M/year respectively.
+The Chicago Bears and Carolina Panthers also made the playoffs, with quarterbacks on rookie contracts earning $9M-$10M/year.
+The Houston Texans round out the five teams in the playoffs this year with quarterbacks on rookie contracts.

 Here are several visuals I created in my regression.
 They are improperly sized and out of order.
 I plan on writing up my regression analysis and fixing the visuals in the next couple days.